TritonDataCenter/triton/docs/developer-guide/building.md

      in your environment.
 If not set, `$UPDATES_IMGADM_CHANNEL` is computed automatically.
 See `./deps/eng/tools/bits-upload.sh`

-### Useful development tools and building from GitHub Pull Requests
+### Useful development tools and dealing with GitHub Pull Requests

 Setting up the following tools is likely to make your work on Manta and Triton a little easier: